covertnine/c9-starter/readme.txt

 Yes, but only one tier of dropdowns are currently supported.

 == Changelog ==

+= 2.2.2 =
+Fixing bugs for WordPress.org submission.
+Moved GSAP out of theme for GPL.
+Sanitization and escaping updates.
+List items in block editor not aligned bug fix.
+Gravity forms backend updates.
+Compatibility update for C9 Blocks 1.2 and C9 Blocks Animation 1.0

 = 2.2.1 =
 Updated with latest starter theme bug fixes and patches.
 Fixing button styles, list items, escaping, translation strings, bugs related to theme framework updates, adding colors and button styles to inspector and customizer.